Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 # Introduction: Large Language Models
-General overview aned introduction.
-GPT etc etc.

-> Welcome to the first lesson in the AI module!
-In this lesson, we will look at how Large Language Models (LLMs) like ChatGPT work.
-First, we will explore field of natural language processing (NLP) more generally.
-Next, we will demystify how models such as GPT are built, explain key ideas like tokenization, embeddings, and self-attention, and connect these concepts back to the machine learning skills you’ve already learned.
-By the end, you’ll have a clearer sense of how modern AI models represent meaning, generate new text, and why this matters for the AI tools you will be learning about in later lessons.
+Welcome to the first lesson in the AI module!
+In this lesson, you’ll get a behind-the-scenes look at how Large Language Models (LLMs) like ChatGPT work.
+We’ll start with a quick tour of natural language processing (NLP)—the field that helps computers understand and generate human language.
+Then you’ll learn how models like GPT are built, connecting them to many of the machine learning concepts you learned in the previous module.
+By the end, you’ll have a solid, intuitive sense of how AI models represent meaning, and generate text.

 ## 1. Natural language processing (NLP)
 While we will provide a brief overview of NLP, we could easily spend an entire course on the topic.
 If you want to learn more about NLP, check out the following resources: